 Like the idea of a spa day while in Germany?
-Head to the Therme Erding, the world’s largest spa.
+Head to Therme Erding, the world’s largest spa.

 Stuttgart also has some outstanding municipal swimming baths and saunas, including Das Leuze.
-The multifaceted SchwabenQuellen has themed areas, including a Canadian-style blockhouse sauna and Tibetan-inspired meditation sauna.
+The multifaceted SchwabenQuellen has themed areas, including a Canadian-style blockhouse sauna and a Tibetan-inspired meditation sauna.